jonrau1/ElectricEye/README.md

   - ElectricEye-Reports is an add-on that allows you the created detailed business intelligence (BI) reports from ElectricEye findings in Security Hub using [Amazon QuickSight](https://aws.amazon.com/quicksight/), a "...scalable, serverless, embeddable, machine learning-powered business intelligence (BI) service built for the cloud."
 Using QuickSight, you can create detailed reports that breakdown all of your ElectricEye findings by Severity, Region, Resource Type, as well as breakout by-Compliance Control reporting and further enrich the dataset in this solution with business-context such as Cost Center, Division, Business Owner, and other metadata.
 With this data you can create visualizations that can be used by a many Personas across Information Security, IT Audit, IT Operations, Product Development, and Risk functions - such as tracking compliance with specific controls, measuring Key Risk Indicators (KRIs), or preparing evidence for a formal audit certification/attestation/examination.

 - [ElectricEye-Pagerduty-Integration](https://github.com/jonrau1/ElectricEye/blob/master/add-ons/electriceye-pagerduty-integration)
-  - The Pagerduty integration for ElectricEye, similar to ElectricEye-ChatOps, utilizes EventBridge / CloudWatch Event Rules to consume `HIGH` and `CRITICAL` severity findings created by ElectricEye from Security Hub and route them to a Lambda function.
+  - The Pagerduty integration for ElectricEye, like ElectricEye-ChatOps, utilizes EventBridge / CloudWatch Event Rules to consume `HIGH` and `CRITICAL` severity findings created by ElectricEye from Security Hub and route them to a Lambda function.
 Lambda will parse out certain elements from the Security Hub finding such as the title, remediation information and resource information and to form a Pagerduty Incident to be sent using the EventsV2 API.
 Pagerduty is an on-call management / incident management tool that has built-in intelligence and automation to route escalations, age-off incidents and can be integrated downstream with other tools.

 ## Known Issues & Limitations
 ---